akashverma24/LearningJava8/Java8/Methods_Encapsulation_And_Conditions_Readme.md

 - Static methods cannot call non-static methods.

 ### this Keyword
+‘this’ is a reference variable that refers to the current object.

 - Within an instance method or a constructor, this is a reference to the current object — the object whose method or constructor is being called.
 You can refer to any member of the current object from within an instance method or a constructor by using this.
 - From within a constructor, you can also use the `this` keyword to call another constructor in the same class.
 Doing so is called an explicit constructor invocation.
 Here's another Rectangle class, with a different implementation from the one in the Objects section.